Foods That Improve Your Appearance - Antioxidant Fruits

 It appears that people who eat fruits and vegetables, which happen to be good sources of antioxidants, have a lower risk of some cardiac and neurological diseases, and even some types of cancer.
 Other diseases which appear to be protected by antioxidants include macular degeneration, immune deficiency diseases, and neurodegeneration.

 Some Well Known Examples of Antioxidants include:

 Antioxidants also appear to increase collagen production and improve the quality of the collogen that already exists.
 Collagen can be thought of as the resilient shell that surrounds the cells in our skin and organs.
 With respect to aging, as the collagen breaks down, the skin loses its strength and elasticity— leading to loose skin and wrinkles.
 Antioxidants theoretically increase collagen production and thicken the skin, making you look younger and healthier.

-Collagen production unfortunately decreases with the aging process.
+Collagen production, unfortunately, decreases with the aging process.
 However, through a healthy diet of dark fruits which typically are rich in antioxidants, we can fight some of the effects of the aging process.
-Fruits like blood oranges, cherries, blueberries and the acai berry are full of antioxidants which may which may slow aging and disease by lowering inflammation.
+Fruits like blood oranges, cherries, blueberries and the acai berry are full of antioxidants which may slow aging and disease by lowering inflammation.
 Antioxidants also decrease the severity of rosacea.

 Other examples of Antioxidant Fruits include:

 - Asian Dragon Fruit

 Blog By Dr. Phillip Chang, MD: Board Certified Plastic Surgeon with offices Loudoun, Winchester, and Fairfax Virginia

 * All information subject to change.
 Images may contain models.
 Individual results are not guaranteed and may vary.